rust-lang/rfcs/text/2580-ptr-meta.md

 as it was guaranteed to have the same memory layout.
-This was replaced with more specific and less wildly unsafe `std::slice::from_raw_parts` and `std::slice::from_raw_parts_mut` functions, together with `as_ptr` and `len` methods that extract each fat pointer component separatly.
+This was replaced with more specific and less wildly unsafe `std::slice::from_raw_parts` and `std::slice::from_raw_parts_mut` functions, together with `as_ptr` and `len` methods that extract each fat pointer component separately.

 For trait objects, where we still have an unstable `std::raw::TraitObject` type that can only be used with `transmute`: